Construction Review

 Construction has officially begun on the Dyer Avenue deck-overs, kicking off the long-awaited transformation of New York City’s Midtown Bus Terminal.
 This initial phase sets the stage for replacing the aging, 75-year-old facility with a modern, net-zero emissions transit hub built to meet the region’s future commuting demands.

-New York Governor Kathy Hochul, New Jersey Governor Phil Murphy, and leaders from the Port Authority of New York and New Jersey today, May 29 gathered to break ground on the project, which is expected to generate roughly 6,000 union construction jobs and significantly enhance the commuter experience for hundreds of thousands of daily riders.
+New York Governor Kathy Hochul, New Jersey Governor Phil Murphy, and leaders from the Port Authority of New York and New Jersey gathered on May 29, 2025 to break ground on the project, which is expected to generate roughly 6,000 union construction jobs and significantly enhance the commuter experience for hundreds of thousands of daily riders.

 The Dyer Avenue deck-overs are being constructed above below-grade sections of Dyer Avenue and the Lincoln Tunnel Expressway between West 37th and 39th Streets.
 Initially serving as staging areas for buses during construction, these decks will later be transformed into 3.5 acres of public green space.